 To keep microblading from fading, it’s essential to follow the aftercare instructions provided by your technician carefully.
 Avoid exposing the treated area to water, sweat, and sunlight for at least ten days after the procedure, as these can cause the pigment to fade faster.

 Once the area has healed, use a high-SPF sunscreen to protect the eyebrows from UV damage, as exposure to the sun can cause fading over time.
-Avoid using exfoliating or harsh skincare products on the treated area and be careful when applying makeup to avoid smudging the pigment.
+Avoid using exfoliating or harsh skincare products on the treated area and be careful when applying makeup to avoid smudging the pigment from microblading.
 Finally, attend touch-up appointments as recommended by your technician to keep your eyebrows looking fresh and vibrant.

 Learn about microblading touch-ups here: